livegnik/2way-poc-design/README.md

 ## 15. Application domains

-Any workflow that requires verifiable history, local survivability, bounded influence, or offline-first guarantees benefits from 2WAY's structure.
-Examples include:
+2WAY is best suited for workflows where trust, history, and survivability matter more than raw throughput.
+Anywhere centralized backends struggle—because users need to keep operating offline, share authority across organizations, or prove provenance long after software changes—this structure shines.

+Representative domains:

-* Web, mobile, desktop, and embedded software that must behave consistently on- and offline without bespoke sync engines.
+* **Web, mobile, desktop, and embedded apps** that must behave consistently on and offline without bespoke sync engines.
-* Messaging, collaboration, and shared workspaces where every edit, mention, or invitation needs provenance and bounded reach.
+* **Messaging, collaboration, and shared workspaces** where every edit, mention, or invitation needs provenance and bounded reach.
-* Identity, credential, and access management stacks that require distributed issuance, revocation, and auditability without a single CA.
+* **Identity, credential, and access management** stacks that require distributed issuance, revocation, and auditability without a single CA.
-* Supply-chain and inter-vendor coordination where mutually distrustful parties must share state while retaining local authority.
+* **Supply-chain and inter-vendor coordination** where mutually distrustful parties share state while retaining local authority.
-* Regulated or audit-heavy environments such as finance, healthcare, or government that require append-only histories and explicit authority.
+* **Regulated or audit-heavy environments** such as finance, healthcare, or government that require append-only histories and explicit authority.
-* Offline-first, mesh, and edge networks that must keep operating securely despite intermittent connectivity or hostile transports.
+* **Offline-first, mesh, and edge networks** that must keep operating securely despite intermittent connectivity or hostile transports.
-* Critical infrastructure and defense systems that cannot tolerate centralized control planes or silent compromise.
+* **Critical infrastructure and defense systems** that cannot tolerate centralized control planes or silent compromise.

+These use cases share a common need: structural guarantees about who can act, how data is ordered, and how history survives, regardless of which applications come and go.

 ## 16. Conformance